FY21 Q3 & Q4: Cyber Insurance Snapshot

 The OAIC urges Australian businesses to maintain adequate privacy procedures

-Throughout the report, the OAIC reinforced their expectation that businesses:
+Throughout the report and subsequent press release, the OAIC reinforced the expectation that businesses:

 This expectation extends to the threat of ransomware attacks and impersonation fraud.
 The Australian Information Commissioner and Privacy Commissioner Angelene Falk says: